Estimated reading time: 13 minutes

 What motivates them not to care about the prices?

-It sounds odd, but I’ve always been intrigued about people who blow money and whether they can afford it.
+It sounds odd, but I’ve always been intrigued by people who blow money and whether they can afford it.

 Moving to Canada from another country can be challenging, especially when you speak a different language and try to settle in.